bobbyluig/eclipse/docs/src/tutorial.md

 The next step is to apply the concepts of calculus and separate this gait into tiny $dt$ segments.
 Note that $t$ in this case would be the time for one complete cycle of the gait.
 This $dt$ value is really dependent on the speed of the servo controller and the servos themselves.
 Servos generally run at a 50 Hz loop, implying that $dt$ should be at least 20 ms. I have found that 20 ms - 100 ms work well.

-By generating $t / dt$ linearly spaced time points, we can then evaluate them in our intepolation equations to obtain points for execution.
+By generating $t / dt$ linearly spaced time points, we can then evaluate them in our interpolation equations to obtain points for execution.

 ### Gait Execution